KXRM-TV

 KXRM-TV (channel 21) is a television station in Colorado Springs, Colorado, United States, affiliated with the Fox network.
-It is owned by Nexstar Media Group alongside low-power CW owned-and-operated station KXTU-LD (channel 57).
-Both stations share studios on Wooten Road in Colorado Springs, while KXRM-TV's transmitter is located on Cheyenne Mountain.
+It is owned by Nexstar Media Group alongside low-power KXTU-LD (channel 57), an owned-and-operated station of The CW.
+The two stations share studios on Wooten Road in Colorado Springs; KXRM-TV's transmitter is located on Cheyenne Mountain.

 History

 KXRM-TV first signed on the air as an independent station on January 22, 1985.
-Its call letters were chosen in part to reflect the region in which it operates and its original intent of classic family friendly programing, current and classic cartoon programing mixed with Christian Teaching/Talk shows.
-The first two letters stand for Khrist (Jesus Christ) Xalted (Exalted) and the last two letters stand for "Rocky Mountains."
-The station tried to sign on Christmas Eve 1984, but technical glitches prevented that from happening.
+Its call letters were chosen in part to reflect the region in which it operates and its original intent of classic family friendly programing, current and classic cartoon programing mixed with Christian teaching and talk shows.
+The first two letters stand for "Khrist" (Jesus Christ) "Xalted" (Exalted) and the last two letters stand for "Rocky Mountains".
+The station had hoped to sign on Christmas Eve 1984, but technical glitches prevented that from happening.
 KXRM was Southern Colorado's first independent station, and the region's first commercial television station since KRDO-TV signed on 31 years earlier.
 KXRM-TV became one of the initial group of independent television stations to agree to affiliate with the Fox Broadcasting Company in 1986 and had remained an affiliate of the network ever since.

 The station was locally owned until 2000 when it was bought by Raycom Media.
 After Raycom merged with the Liberty Corporation, KXRM was one of several stations that were spun off to Barrington Broadcasting.

 On October 11, 2007, the station began airing programming from the Retro Television Network (RTV) on its second digital subchannel.
 Previously, this aired The Tube (a 24-hour music channel) until the network suspended operations on October 1.
 On September 15, 2008, KXRM replaced RTV programming on 21.2 with a simulcast of KXTU.
 This signal increases KXTU's broadcasting radius; KXTU did not convert to digital until 2010, and even in digital, its coverage area is effectively limited to El Paso and Pueblo counties.